ace-dent/pngslim/readme.txt

 # History

 v1.1 2020
+- Improved script readability: Indentation; More consistent label and variable naming
 - Fixed up typos and small details in Readme.
 - Bundled programs will no longer be UPX compressed.
 The space saving is unnecessary and will provide a minor speed up.
 Programs' license information added.